approvals/ApprovalTests.Java/approvaltests/docs/Features.md

 <sup>[snippet source](/approvaltests/src/test/java/org/approvaltests/packagesettings/tests/PackageSettings.java#L3-L8)</sup>
 <!-- endsnippet -->

-This will add the subdirectory to any test in the same package as this file, or any subpackage under this.
+The approved & received files will now be created in the subdirectory `/approvals/` for any test in the same package as this file, or any test in any subpackage under this.

 ## PackageLevelSettings